amsesk/SCGid/README.md

 * Ensure that other stand-alone dependencies (i.e. BLAST and Augustus) have also been added to $PATH.

 ### Running ***scgid***
+To run *scgid*, all you need is a SPAdes assembly (or at least an assembly with SPAdes-style fasta headers).
+In its current version, SPAdes-style fasta headers are a requirement for *scgid*.
+This means that each fasta header contains identification, length, and coverage information for each contig in the format `NODE_XXX_length_XXX_cov_XXX.XXX`.
+If this is an issue for you please open a new issue and we'll try to expand compatibility in future versions.

 Each module of *scgid* is designed to be run separately in a bash command line.
+To enumerate the command-line arguments and their descriptions, merely type `scgid <module> -h` or `scgid <module> --help`.

 To take full advantage of *scgid*'s consensus-based approach, run all three binning algorithms (gc-cov, kmers, codons) prior to running `scgid consesnsus` to determine your final genome draft.
 The basic workflow for a *scgid* run is as follows...
 ```
 scgid gc-cov [args...]
 scgid codons [args...]
 scgid kmers train [args...]
 scgid kmers annotate [args...]